Bla Blavatar vs. Jaap Blonk

 Collaboration Music Performance Research

-BLA BLAVATAR vs JAAP BLONK – an experimental collaboration between artist Jonathan Reus and sound poet Jaap Blonk exploring voice dataset making as a performance art form – focusing on situational absurdity, improvisation and bespoke scoring systems.
-In an uncanny duet, Reus and Blonk call and respond to one another in highly dynamic crescendos.
-Blonk’s real voice plays against, with, within, and without an AI model of his very own voice.
-The model, a bespoke real-time performance system developed and performed by Reus, far from the perfectly-voiced AI avatars filling the market, seems to creatively “misbehave” as it collapses transients and fragments of vocalization into relentless sound forms.
+BLA BLAVATAR vs JAAP BLONK – an experimental collaboration between artist Jonathan Reus and sound poet Jaap Blonk exploring voice dataset making and voice improvisation – focusing on situational absurdity, improvisation and bespoke scoring systems.
+In an uncanny duet, Reus and Blonk call and respond to one another in dynamic crescendos.
+Blonk’s real voice plays against, with, within, and without a computer model of his own voice.
+The model, a bespoke real-time performance system called Tungnaaá developed and performed by Reus, far a from perfectly-immitative AI avatar, seems to creatively misbehave as it collapses transients and fragments of vocalization into relentless sound forms.

-Bla Blavatar vs Jaap Blonk emphasizes liveness and the organic growth of a perpetually unfinished work, with reminants of all previous performances carrying forward into the next.
-The dataset grows, the next model is different, the next score is generated – a process of iteration.
-The collaboration between Reus and Blonk explores one possibility for how dataset creation can be a deeply musical and social act – a way for people to connect through voice and the mediations of datafication.
-Alongside the aesthetics of vocal fragmentation, collapse and relentless generation, the process of the performance cycle focuses on the relationship between sound poet Jaap Blonk and artist Jonathan Reus, this work emphasizes trust, mentorship, and shared artistic values that differ fundamentally from the universalizing tendencies of commercial AI.
+Bla Blavatar vs Jaap Blonk emphasizes liveness, and takes iterative growth as the basis for an autoregressive musical cycle, with reminants of all previous performances carrying forward into the next.
+The dataset grows, the next model is different, the next score is generated – a process of organic development in a perpetually unfinished vocal performance.
+The collaboration between Reus and Blonk more broadly explores one possibility for how dataset creation can be a deeply musical and social act – a way for two artists to connect through the interlocutor of voice data creation.
+Alongside the sonic aesthetics: vocal fragmentation, collapse and relentless generation, the broader performance cycle focuses on the creative relationship between Jaap Blonk and Jonathan Reus, this work emphasizes trust, mentorship, and shared artistic values.

-The performance is an absurdist take on the cultural obsession with generative AI avatars and the goldrush to capitalise on creative automation.
-Rather than focusing on the uncanny realism of voice clones, the performance foregrounds the physical, creative and mental effort of performing sound poetry precisely according to an AI-friendly score.
-Together, Reus and Blonk have invented a number of new sound poetry notation systems meant to be both human and machine readable, carefully balancing ideas of vocal expression and representation with machinic listening.
-These scores, build up from the full scope of the unicode standard of graphic symbols, is inspired by artistic traditions of typographical scores as well as the traditions of phonetically balanced reading scripts in speech research.
+The performance was initially inspired as a absurd take on generative AI avatars and the goldrush to capitalise on creative automation.
+Rather than focusing on the uncanny realism of voice clones, the performance foregrounds the physical, creative and mental effort of performing sound poetry precisely according to an AI-friendly score, and being obnoxiously interrupted.
+As part of the process, Reus and Blonk have invented a number of new sound poetry notation systems meant to be both human and machine readable, carefully balancing ideas of vocal expression and representation with machinic listening.
+These scores, built up from the full scope of the unicode standard of graphic symbols, is inspired by artistic traditions of typographical scores, alternative vocal notations, as well as the traditions of phonetically balanced reading scripts in speech research.

-During the performance all of Blonk’s vocalisations are recorded and added to a growing public dataset, and will be used as training data for making Bla Blavatar a better public speaker.
+During the performance all of Blonk’s vocalisations are recorded and added to a growing dataset, which is used to improve the model for the next performance.

 A statement issued by the awards jury of the 2025 Prix Ars Electronica awards called the work “an exemplary demonstration of the symbiosis between artistic practice and technological development” where “artists’ perspectives were deeply involved … throughout the entire AI pipeline”.
 They additionally praised the work for showcasing “how AI technologies can open entirely new artistic possibilities, serving as a tool for extension rather than substitution”, and “how artists can actively and creatively influence the development of AI, not only by using the technology but also by contributing fundamentally to its design and purpose.”